bnriiitb/Kaggle/README.md

 # Kaggle Challenges Solutions
-This repository contains the solutions to the Kaggle Challenges I have solved.
+This repository contains the solutions to the Kaggle Challenges that I solved.

 # Install